• Skip to primary navigation

 Skillet with onions and red peppers.

 This should take 6 to 8 minutes.
-Remove from the heat and tilt the skillet and push the meat to one side and use a spoon to scoop out any excess fat and water.
+Remove from the heat, then tilt the skillet and push the meat to one side and use a spoon to scoop out any excess fat and water.

-Put the skillet back on medium-high heat and add the corn, black beans, and Rotel tomatoes to the ground beef and stir together.
+Put the skillet back on medium-high heat then add the corn, black beans, and Rotel tomatoes to the ground beef and stir together.

 Then add the warm ground beef mixture to the large bowl with the onion and peppers.
 Fold all the ingredients together and allow them to cool slightly.